HewlettPackard/Docker-SimpliVity/ops/README.md

 https://access.redhat.com/solutions/23016
 https://access.redhat.com/solutions/7227

-Before converting the VM to a template, you will need to setup up access for the Ansible host to configure the individual VMs.
+Before converting the VM to a template, you will need to setup access for the Ansible host to configure the individual VMs.
 This is explained in the next section.